dfinity/ic-staking-documentation/docs/4-maximum-control-staking-option/4-0-tool-setup.md

 - **air-gapped** computer ([not connected to the internet](https://en.wikipedia.org/wiki/Air_gap_(networking)))
 - **networked** smartphone

+***
+## Platforms supported

+The scope and intent of this document is to support as many platforms as possible, but the ones that have been most tested are:
+* Linux
+* OSX

+If you see an issue with Windows machines (or any platform), please let us know via [issues](https://github.com/dfinity/ic-staking-documentation/issues) or make a [pull request](https://github.com/dfinity/ic-staking-documentation/pulls).
+We want to improve Windows support.

 * * *
+## Installing software

 You will need to install the following into your **air-gapped computer**.

-Note that if you are using Ubuntu, you can install some of the necessary dependencies using the following command:
+Notet hat if you are using Ubuntu, you can install some of the necessary dependencies using the following command:
 ```
 sudo apt-get install qrencode jq eog
 ```

 1. `keysmith`
     - [https://github.com/dfinity/keysmith](https://github.com/dfinity/keysmith)
-    - You will use this generate important artifatcs like `seed phrase` and `private key`s
+    - You will use this generate important artifatcs like `seed phrase` and `private key`

 2. `openssl`
     - [https://wiki.openssl.org/index.php/Binaries](https://wiki.openssl.org/index.php/Binaries)